iKunal-Singh/Blog/clel3i014000r0alf4jk35qc3.md

-# Perform Dynamic Operations in Terraform with Functions
+# Dynamic Operations in Terraform with Functions

 # Introduction